ArthurDeveloper/old-Personal-Blog/README.md

 # Personal Blog

+*Note: this project is archived since I have already made a new and better blog at [this repository](https://github.com/ArthurDeveloper/personal-blog)*

-This is my personal blog where i post content about IT in general (in development)
+This *was* my personal blog where I *used to* post content about IT in general (*it was* development)